 There is a potential for Blanding's turtle to utilize the same aquatic habitat discussed in the paragraphs above (Ottawa River and associated wetland habitat).
 This turtle can also often be found far from waterbodies during its seasonal migrations.
 As such habitat that is within 2 km of a known occurrence can be designated as Category 2 (appropriate wetland and waterbodies plus a 30 m area surrounding these habitats) or Category 3 (habitat found between 30 and 250 m from Category 2 habitat).
-The purpose of Category 3 habitat is to serve as a migration corridor.
+The purpose of Category 3 habitat is to serve as a migration corridor; to be suitable habitat, it must link wetland habitats or nesting habitats.
 The question to be asked is whether or not there are any areas in or beyond the study area to which the turtle would have a desire/need to migrate to.
+In this case, the project area (Category 3 habitat) does not offer a migratory corridor to other suitable habitats.